mistergrizzlydev/IdentifyIOS/README.md

-signature     | For the vitality test, the signature of the person is taken. speech        | For the vitality test, the person is asked to read the text they see on the screen. addressConf        | For address verification, the person enters address and takes a photo of an official document of address information.
+signature     | For the vitality test, the signature of the person is taken. speech        | For the vitality test, the person is asked to read the text they see on the screen. addressConf        | For address verification, the person enters address and takes a photo of an official document of address information. waitScreen        | Live stream module, don't forget to add it to the end of the list.

 ## Author